baponkar/Third-Person-Shooter-With-Shooter-AI/README.md

 ![ScreenShot1](Recordings/banner.png)
 # Third Person Shooter Player With Shooter AI(NPC)
-## Description : This unity packages have some dependency.
+## Description : A Third Person Shooting Player with three weapon and a NPC shooter.This unity packages have some dependency.
 You need to download and imported inside of this unity project's Asset folder.Where only one have external asset a mixamo character and animations.You are requested to download and put all the dependency in your project otherwise it may not work properly.See  Demo [1.0.0](https://www.youtube.com/watch?v=D0Iv-NGmIcg), [1.1.0](https://www.youtube.com/watch?v=nowBHY_60OA).

 ## Contents :
 - [x] Third Person Shooter Player(Locomotion with Jump,shoot,reload,weapon change)